gpoesia/certified-reasoning/README.md

 The current system, along with a set of experiments in formalizing and learning to solve sections of the [Khan Academy](khanacademy.org/) platform, is explained in the following paper:

 [*Peano: Learning Formal Mathematical Reasoning*](https://arxiv.org/abs/2211.15864).
-Gabriel Poesia and Noah D. Goodman. to appear in the Transactions of the Royal Society A in 2023.
+Gabriel Poesia and Noah D. Goodman. to appear in the [Philosophical Transactions of the Royal Society](https://royalsocietypublishing.org/journal/rsta) A in 2023.

 ### Compiling the environment